 To implement this digital success formula and structure this process at all three levels, we recommend using the Financial UX design methodology that is based on Design Thinking approach and UX for banking industry.

 * More on this topic: The Financial UX Matrix: How To Become a Disruptor

-In conclusion, let's recall the lessons I learned from my background that UXDA is now using to develop user-centered financial services:
+In conclusion, let's recall the lessons I learned from my background that UXDA is now using to develop user-centered financial products: